imouzon/imouzon.github.io/stat105.md

 share: true
 ---

-# Welcome
+# Welcome to STAT 105

 Welcome to the supplemental course page for Fall 2015 STAT 105 section B.

 ## Purpose of this Page
-While the course will generally be run through [blackboard](https://bb.its.iastate.edu/), some content can be better shared here (for instance, lecture demonstrations).
+While grades and other important parts of the course will generally be run through [blackboard](https://bb.its.iastate.edu/), some content can be better shared here (for instance, lecture demonstrations).
 I will be very careful to draw your attention here if and when we make use of this page.

 ### Course Information